 A Daily Schedule as an HVAC Technician

-Your work schedule may vary on the work site as well as your specific skill set.
-If you are a repair technician, you may work early, late or be on call throughout the day.
-For projects more relevant to new construction, you will be more likely to keep to a set schedule during normal business hours.
+A typical workday may vary depending on where you work.
+If you primarily offer repair services, you may work early, late or be on call throughout the day.
+For technicians or installers working in construction, you will be more likely to keep to a set schedule during normal business hours.

-As a technician, your 'office' is actually all the properties you visit to complete repair, maintenance or installation work.
-Some jobs may need more time and resources than others, so the number of calls on a given day could vary considerably.
+As a technician, you'll visit many different homes and businesses to perform repair, maintenance or installation work.
+Certain jobs may require more time than others, so the number of calls each day can fluctuate.

-Like we mentioned earlier, every now and then the job will have to be done in severe weather as well as in difficult-to-reach places.
+Like we mentioned earlier, you should expect the occasional job in inclement weather as well as in difficult-to-reach places.
 If you work in a customer-facing role, strong customer service skills are always welcome.

-With the constant growth in HVAC careers, your salary should reflect that.
+With the constant growth in HVAC careers, your salary will reflect it.
 The national average salary for an HVAC technician is $49,242, according to ZipRecruiter.
-Higher earners usually make around $56,600 and $68,000.
-Having said that, salaries may fluctuate based on your location and its cost of living.
-HVAC techs with enough experience to work in management in a high-paying state could earn a salary as high as six figures.
+Professionals with specialized skills could make between $56,600 and $68,000.
+Having said that, your salary may be dependent on the area's average wages and its cost of living.
+HVAC techs with enough experience to work in management in a high-paying state may make as much as six figures.

 • HVAC manager, $72,515 average salary